 Another option is to target your desired audience around an occasion you know they are interested in.
 Take Blue Apron for example.
 They targeted people shopping for Mother’s Day gifts with this ad to get visitors to try out a week’s worth of delicious meals.

-For your ecommerce site to succeed it is important to stay in touch with your customers and the latest marketing techniques.
-For get their attention and keep it you need to deliver relevant and interesting content and products that suit the needs for your target audience.
+For your eCommerce site to succeed it is important to stay in touch with your customers and the latest marketing techniques.
+For getting their attention and keeping it, you need to deliver relevant and interesting content and products that suit the needs for your target audience.
 More importantly monitor your analytics to keep on top of trends, to ensure your website is optimized and you are able to track your results.

 It is important to remember that some techniques, particularly organic SEO, takes time.